webmate-io/webmate-sdk-java/README.md

 This SDK contains wrapper code used to call the webmate API from Java applications.

 The webmate Java SDK is still under development and maintained regularly.
-This release provides wrappers for the following tasks:

-* Perform state extraction in an existing browser session, e.g. one that has been created via Selenium.
-* Execute a new JobRun in the webmate Job service, e.g. to start a Job comparing the layout of web pages in multiple browsers.
-* There is a convenience builder for a BrowserSessionCrossbrowserAnalysis job that may be used to compare the layout of states / web pages from multiple Selenium sessions.
-* There is a convenience builder for a BrowserSessionRegressionAnalysis job that may be used to compare the layout of states / web pages from multiple Selenium sessions.

 For a complete list of recent changes, please refer to the [changelog](CHANGES.md).